 Initially, if we had been looking for that specific craft item was that was selling like hot cakes, we definitely would not have found birch lamps on the list.

 In fact, at any of the craft shows that we had visited, before selling, I don’t think that I ever saw a booth selling birch tree lamps!

 Are you wondering if they were a good seller?
 Well, the answer is that they were HOT!
 We could hardly make them fast enough, between shows, to keep up with the demand.
 We had a great little business going and probably would have kept up with it if it hadn’t been for a job change and relocation.

-Here are a few pictures of some we kept for ourselves:
+Here are a couple pictures of some we kept for ourselves.

 So now that I have explained all of the key elements to keep in mind, maybe you are still having a hard time coming up with what you want to sell.
 Maybe you are good at making a lot of different things and need help narrowing it down.
-I can tell you this – from my experience with seeing what people are walking around with as their purchases at shows, these seem to be popular categories to think about:
+I can tell you what I see people purchasing at craft shows.
+Those items would be good crafts to make and sell for profit.
+The following seem to be popular categories to think about.